SiTronXD/vkHarmonicsVirtualLights/README.md

 # Harmonic Virtual Lights
 An implementation of the HVL algorithm for my bachelor thesis project.

-# TODO:TODO:
+# TODO:
 * Ethics in report
-* Double check polar/azimuthal angles and world-to-tangent-space transforms
+* Double check azimuthal angles
+* Double check clamping range for half angle
 * "TODO: fix edge case where normal == viewDir" in tangent space transform
 * Use storage images instead of sampled images
 * Use sinc window to try and avoid ringing artefacts